yuiii1234/stack/README.md

 - **Minimal API:** Easily control direction, spacing, alignment, and more using shorthand props.
 - **Consistent spacing:** Enforces 4px grid for gap values via TypeScript.
+- **Cross Platform:** Works the same in React and React Native.
 - **Flexible padding:** Automatically derives padding from gap or accepts custom values.
-- **Built-in flex controls:** Includes props like flex1, shrink0, order, self, and alignment utilities.
+- **Built-in flex controls:** Includes props like flex1, shrink0, self, and alignment utilities.
 - **Polymorphic by design:** Render as any HTML or custom component via the `as` prop while maintaining full type safety.

 ## Installation